metamorph-inc/openmeta-mms/docs/source/reference_modeling/pet/pet_advanced_topics.rst

 with ranges that differ by several orders of magnitude (or more).

-*For example, in the car problem above, the user could rescale the tire radius Design Variable (+ associated Optimizer Constraint - this is a constrained optimization problem!) to vary from 130 to 170 units and the weight Design Variable (+ associated Optimizer Constraint!) to vary from 320 to 420 units.
+*For example, in the car problem above, the user could rescale the tire radius Design Variable (and associated Optimizer Constraint - this is a constrained optimization problem!) to vary from 130 to 170 units and the weight Design Variable (and associated Optimizer Constraint!) to vary from 320 to 420 units.
 The user could then insert PythonWrapper components to undo the scaling between the Design Variables and the CarExample PythonWrapper.*